pratyusk/TaskScheduler/README.md

 4. Adding task back
 5. Adding a task that is already running
 6. Cancelling a task that is not running

-## Infrastructure  ##
-The scheduler is designed to work for any task/ function with any signature.
-GCC 4.8.5 and lower versions have a bug due to which a lambda function (required to run a member function as a separate thread) does not compile with parameter packs.
-I had issue setting up sqlite on my personal machine, so I had to use my university's system for development, which still has GCC 4.8.5.
-As such, I had to adjust the signature for CalculatePhysicalMemory (point emphasized for TaskScheduler::addTask()).